Doja Cat, Cynthia Erivo led the fashion march at the Grammys

 NEW YORK (AP) — Doja Cat went for neon feathers and a moto-inspired look zipped allll the way down and Cynthia Erivo stunned in a sparkling silver gown with gold accents by Louis Vuitton at the Grammys as music's big night Sunday offered a luxe fashion moment for the stars.

-Dressed in Roberto Cavalli, Doja's look included cat-claw zips on each arm and a feathered skirt.
+Dressed in Roberto Cavalli, Doja's revealing look included cat-claw zips on each arm and a feathered skirt.

 “I want to be the cat lady, so let me be that,” she said.